smcnaught/The-C-Player-s-Guide-Practice-Problems/reference-guide.md

 What does the static keyword mean?
 `Means the item is owned by the type itself rather than the instance.
 It's shared across all instances.` `Classes, fields, methods, and constructors can be static.
-If class is static, all members must be static`
+If a class is static, all members must be static`

 What is a dictionary?
 `data structure that allows you to store key-value pairs`